 Our CLM-PFLOTRAN spin-up simulations at Arctic, temperate, and tropical sites produce results similar to CLM4.5, and indicate that accurate and robust solutions can be achieved with clipping, scaling, or log transformation.
-The computing time is 50 to 100% more than CLM4.5 for a range of half saturation values from 10-3 to 10-9 and a residual concentration of 10-15 for nitrogen.
-As physical half saturation ranges from 10-5 to 10-6 M for nitrogen, and the detection limits are often above 10-9 M, our results indicate that accurate, efficient, and robust solutions for current CLM soil biogeochemistry are be achieved using CLM PELOTRAN.
-We thus demonstrate the face/billing.
+The computing time is 50 to 100% more than CLM4.5 for a range of half saturation values from 10^{-3} to 10^{-9} and a residual concentration of 10^{-15} for nitrogen.
+As physical half saturation ranges from 10^{-5} to 10^{-6} M for nitrogen, and the detection limits are often above 10-9 M, our results indicate that accurate, efficient, and robust solutions for current CLM soil biogeochemistry can be achieved using CLM-PFLOTRAN.
+We thus demonstrate the feasibility of using an open-source, general-purpose reactive transport code with CLM, enabling significantly more complicated and more mechanistic biogeochemical reaction systems.